avidoggy/blog/_posts/2017-08-15-using-circleci-to-deploy-chalk-in-github-pages.md

 title: "Using CircleCI to deploy Chalk and be hosted on Github Pages"
 description: "This post will describe and step-by-step how to use CircleCI to deploy Chalk, which is a great blog template for Jekyll, and be hosted on Github Pages."
 thumb_image: "documentation/sample-image.jpg"
-tags: [web, chalk, circleci, githubpages]
+tags: [web, chalk, circleci, githubpages, english]
 ---

 Any mistakes in grammar or words spelling, please point out by pull request.